Breadcrumb

 HRSA continues to explore improvements to HWSM, model inputs, and projections.
 To provide the highest quality projections, questions regarding technical accuracy and suggestions for improvement of the model were thoroughly investigated.
 The following are examples of improvements to HWSM:

 In 2023, a career change component was added to HWSM.
-Analysis of the Current Population Survey (CPS) Annual Social and Economic Supplement data produced estimates of the probability that people under age 50 in each healthcare occupation would change careers and leave the occupation.
+Analysis of the Current Population Survey (CPS) Annual Social and Economic Supplement data produced estimates of the probability that people under age 50 in each health care occupation would change careers and leave the occupation.
 This lowered projected growth in supply—particularly for occupations with lower education and training requirements and occupations with lower pay.
+In 2024, this career change analysis was updated to include additional years of data and refinements in methodology.

 In 2019, in response to questions, we investigated the issue of possible overdispersion in the Poisson models used to develop predictive equations of annual visits to various types of providers and care delivery settings.
 We examined potential alternatives to Poisson models.
 If data are distributed according to a Poisson distribution, their mean will equal their variance.
 However, the Medical Expenditure Panel Survey (MEPS) data with number of annual visits to various providers tend to contain more zeroes than would be expected in a Poisson distribution.
 Fitting a Poisson model to data exhibiting overdispersion will tend to produce understated standard errors.